£1 mis-strikes make headline news

-The new £1 coin made front page news again today after members of the public spotted mis-struck £1 coins in their change.
+The 12 sided £1 coin has made front page news time and again from members of the public spotting mis-struck £1 coins in their change.

-However, these headlines vastly overstate the scale of the problem.
+However, it’s important to be aware that these headlines vastly overstate the scale of the problem.

 Here are some of the mis-strikes that have been reported so far: